jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_letter_from_publisher.md

 </p>

 <p>
-  A bit melodramatic, perhaps, but given the current state of the game &mdash; at both the major league and minor league levels &mdash; it is a question I find myself asking.
+  A bit melodramatic, perhaps, but given the current state of the game&mdash;at both the major league and minor league levels&mdash;it is a question I find myself asking.
 </p>

 <p>
   A number of observations disturb me.
 I witnessed a brawl on the field at a minor league park which was completely uncalled for and entirely out of control.
-I heard fans cheering for the brawl itself &mdash; much the same mentality (or idiocy) possessed by fans who go to the race track to see a wreck or to a hockey game to see a fight.
+I heard fans cheering for the brawl itself&mdash;much the same mentality (or idiocy) possessed by fans who go to the race track to see a wreck or to a hockey game to see a fight.
 I paid over $6.00 for a beer at a major league game and as much as $3.75 for a beer at a short-season Class A game.
 (I won't even go into ticket prices.)
 I sat in ballparks named after corporations.
 I hear rumblings of another major league strike or lockout, and I sympathize with neither camp of millionaires.
 </p>

 <p>